nlistgarten/condor/README.rst

       constraint(y1 > 3.16)
       constraint(24. > y2)

-This ``OptimizationProblem`` can be solved and the sub-model can be accesed directly,
+This ``OptimizationProblem`` can be solved and the sub-model can be accessed directly,

 .. code-block:: python